Vicksburg, Mississippi: Political and racial unrest after Civil War

 At the request of Republican Governor Adelbert Ames, who had left the state during the violence, President Ulysses S. Grant sent federal troops to Vicksburg in January 1875.
-In addition, a congressional committee investigated what was called the "Vicksburg Riot" at the time (and reported as the "Vicksburg Massacre" by northern newspapers.)
-They took testimony from both black and white residents, as reported by the New York Times, but no one was ever prosecuted for the deaths.
+In addition, a congressional committee investigated what was called the "Vicksburg Riot" at the time (and reported as the "Vicksburg massacre" by northern newspapers.)
+Testimony from both black and white residents was given, as reported by the New York Times, but no one was ever prosecuted for the deaths.
 The Red Shirts and other white insurgents suppressed Republican voting by both whites and blacks; smaller-scale riots were staged in the state up to the 1875 elections, at which time white Democrats regained control of a majority of seats in the state legislature.

 Under new constitutions, amendments and laws passed between 1890 in Mississippi and 1908 in the remaining southern states, white Democrats disenfranchised most blacks and many poor whites by creating barriers to voter registration, such as poll taxes, literacy tests, and grandfather clauses.
-They passed laws imposing Jim Crow and racial segregation of public facilities.
+They passed Jim Crow laws through which they imposed racial segregation of public facilities.
+In 1908, a publication documented some of Vicksburg's leading African Americans including lawyer and banker W. E. Mollison.

 On March 12, 1894, the popular soft drink Coca-Cola was bottled for the first time in Vicksburg by Joseph A. Biedenharn, a local confectioner.
 Today, surviving 19th-century Biedenharn soda bottles are prized by collectors of Coca-Cola memorabilia.
 The original candy store has been renovated and is used as the Biedenharn Coca-Cola Museum.